Demystifying Average Position in AdWords

 How to Adjust Ad Position

 After running your avg. position analysis you may find that you need to decrease your bids to be in a lower position for the best CPA.
 Or maybe increase your bids and focus on increasing quality score to improve your ad rank and ad position.
-You might even find that your “Search Partners: Top” position performs better than “Google Search: Top” and then could separate out search partners from Google Search allowing you to better optimize for those campaigns.
+You might even find that your “Search Partners” position performs better than “Google Search” and then could separate out search partners from Google Search allowing you to better optimize for those campaigns.

-Every account and campaign will be different but hopefully now you have a better understanding of avg. position and how to break the data down to figure out what is the best position for your ads.
+Every PPC account and campaign will be different but hopefully, now you have a better understanding of average position and how to break the data down to figure out what is the best position for your ads.